TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 Implementing Operation Result pattern.

 ### Topics
-Introduction to Operation Result pattern
+* Introduction to Operation Result pattern
+* Factory method pattern

 ### Preparation before class
-Again, we'll need to use generics, so make sure you know the basics.
+Again, we'll need to use generics, so make sure you know the basics, see previous session.

 ### Assignment
 Implement the Operation Result pattern, to be used throughout the course project.